 Any meeting, whether business or community, should end with action items.
 These will give everyone a clear understanding of exactly what they’ll be doing going forward, demonstrating how this meeting has been useful in overcoming a particular issue.

-If you don’t love the style of this community meeting agenda, take a browse through the 80+ free meeting templates that are offered by Hugo.
+If you don’t love the style of this community meeting agenda, take a browse through our 80+ free meeting templates.
 Although these are mostly for team meetings agenda templates, you’ll be able to take inspiration from them and pull an agenda item from here and there to customize a final meeting agenda template that you love.

 You’ll be able to move through different categories until you find a simple agenda that works for you.
 With a few edits, these can easily become the perfect meeting agendas for your community meetings, no matter what organization you’re scheduling for.